bradchristie/taminations-flutter/assets/c2/reshape_the_triangle.md

 # Reshape the Triangle

-From a Triangle: [Triangle Circulate](../c1/triangle_formation.md) while changing the nature of the triangle from wave-based to tandem-based, or vice versa, and preserving handedness.
+From a Triangle: [Triangle Circulate](../c1/triangle_formation.md) while changing the nature of the triangle from Wave-Based to Tandem-Based, or vice versa, and preserving handedness.
 Those circulating to a base position increase or decrease their turning amounts by 90 degrees, as described below.

-From a Wave-based Triangle: the dancer going to the apex circulates as usual, the apex circulates while turning 180 degrees, and the other dancer circulates while turning only 90 degrees.
+From a Wave-Based Triangle: the dancer going to the apex circulates as usual, the apex circulates while turning 180 degrees, and the other dancer circulates while turning only 90 degrees.